scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 sushi.
 Which was very tasty.
 Then had chips and soda and stuff like that while hanging out with people.

+### Day 385

+Traveling again today, so I had Taco Bell (hm double chalupa!) for lunch after having some toast and an egg for breakfast.
+For dinner I had a couple of hot dogs in honor of the fourth of July.
+Tomorrow I'll be getting back to a soylent diet.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/